peterzieba/5Vpld/README.md

 # Overview
 This repository centers around modern workflows for Atmel (Now Microchip) 5V GAL PLD and CPLD parts.

 These parts are still active and highly worth considering wherever prototyping and 5V logic are a requirement.
 They can easily replace large numbers of TTL/CMOS logic gates and can be reprogrammed many times.
-Finally, the DIP parts are easy to solder, and the PQFP parts can be placed into a through-hole socket.
+Finally, the DIP parts are easy to solder, and the PLCC parts can be placed into a through-hole socket.

 Ignored or briefly mentioned are parts which are NRND or inactive.